zachcmadsen/perfect6502-sys/README.md

 ## Disclaimer

-The bindings work for targets `x86_64-unknown-linux-gnu` and `x86_64-pc-windows-msvc`.
+The bindings have only been tested for targets `x86_64-unknown-linux-gnu` and `x86_64-pc-windows-msvc`.
 They may be incorrect for other targets since they're manually generated and stored in tree (see [`generate_bindings.sh`][generate_bindings]).